 - Crushed skull

 - Broken legs

-But most of all, we help with any severe injury caused by the negligent tour bus operator.
+But most of all, our bus accident lawyers help with any severe injury caused by the negligent tour bus operator.
 The reason we serve is that absent negligence; you would still be ok.
 For example, the tour bus driver may have taken a curb too fast.
 In that case, the bus could roll over and crush people.
 But it could also be a sideswiping of a pedestrian or other car.

 In any event, if someone died from a casino tour bus, the survivors can sue for money.
 The survivors can recover damages for emotional distress, loss of consortium, and even physical pain and suffering.
 You may even get punitive damages due to the casino’s reckless failure as a “common carrier” to reasonably inspect and remediate dangers.

-Michael P. Ehline of Ehline Law Firm helps passengers injured while their bus was departing from Los Angeles to Las Vegas or vice versa.
+Michael P. Ehline of Ehline Law Firm in California helps passengers injured while their bus departs from Los Angeles to Las Vegas or vice versa.
 You may be in dire straits, owing money for hospital bills and lost wages while receiving no income.
 California tour bus accident attorneys await your essential questions with vital answers.
 Reach us today by contacting our legal representative at (213) 596-9642.